CodLiver/Miscellaneous/README.md

 3. Computing Methodologies 3, Optimizations

 For coursework: The aim is to devise an algorithm to solve Shannon Entropy, Fractional Clique Cover number problem f undirected graphs using LP solvers.
 The information to solve was taken from "Maximilien Gadouleau.
 On the possible values of the entropy of undirected graphs.
 Journal of Graph Theory, 82:302–311, 2018."

+4. Contemporary Computer Science III (double), Virtual Reality

+For coursework: The aim is to develop a headset tilt & yaw correction, quaternion multiplication, by using gyroscope,accelerometer and magnetometer (IMU) data.
+Used/referenced paper:

+LAVALLE, S. M., YERSHOVA, A., KATSEV, M., AND ANTONOV, M. Head tracking for the oculus rift.
+In *Robotics and Automation (ICRA), 2014 IEEE International Conference on* (2014), IEEE, pp. 187–194.